DLA-Makerspace/DLA-Flask/docs/Docs.md

 - *Your preferred name*
 - *What materials you'd like to have processed*
-  - *If you are not providing you own material, please describe what you need, we will provide a cost estimate using in-house materials prior to proceeding.*
+  - *If you are not providing you own material, please describe what you need, we'll make it happen!*
-  - On-site PLA starts at $.10 a gram
-  - On-site ASA, PETG & oddball filaments start at $.15 a gram
-  - On-site PVA starts at $.2 a gram
+  - **On-site filaments (PLA, ASA, PETG, PVA) are free for students- within reason- on a first come, first serve basis.**
 - *Please compress your files into a tarball and/or gnu gzip archive.*
   - 3d prints must be in `.obj`, `.step` or  `.3mf` format; relying on ASCII `.stl` is discouraged.
 Lasercut submissions must be in `.dwg`, `.dxf`, `.pdf` or `.svg` format; Inkscape SVG or PDF 1.5 are preferred formats.